angelorocha/xoopstowp/README.md

 - XOOPS User import;
 - Get all content images embed;
 - Add featured images in WordPress content;
+- Redirect all old content to new WordPress Content;

 # Modules
 - **newBB**